Go to Page Main Content

 If you arrive in Midtown Manhattan by train or airport bus and wish to take a subway directly to GISS, you would:

-Take the 7 train across town to Times Square and change to the 1, 2, or 3 uptown.
-If you take the 2 or 3, you must then transfer to the 1 train at either 72nd or 96th St.
+Take the 7 train or the S shuttle across town to Times Square and transfer to the 1, 2, or 3 uptown.
+If you take the 2 or 3, you must then transfer to the 1 train at either West 72nd or West 96th St.

 From Penn Station:

-From the east end of the station, take the 1, 2, or 3 train.
-Again, if you take the 2 or 3 you must then switch to the 1.
+From the east end of the station, take the 1, 2, or 3 train uptown.
+Again, if you take the 2 or 3 you must then transfer to the 1.
 Or...

-From the west side of the station, take the A or C train uptown, and transfer to the 1 train at Columbus Circle (59th St.).
+From the west side of the station, take the A or C train uptown, and transfer to the 1 train at Columbus Circle (West 59th St.).

 From the Port Authority Bus Terminal: